-As we welcome in the new year, it is obvious that the “old year” is still upon us in many ways.
-COVID19 and the numerous related restrictions it has brought about are still in place around the country and even throughout the world.
-For that reason, many churches continue to face challenges in fully implementing their usual children’s discipleship programs.While we don’t know what factors we will have to manage in the year ahead, we do know that Scripture commands us to persevere in teaching the next generation the glorious deeds of the LORD and the hope of the gospel.
-Like Paul, we should be committed to “teaching everyone with all wisdom, that we may present everyone mature in Christ” toiling “with all [Jesus’] energy that he powerfully works within" us (Colossians 1:28-29).What will it take to teach the next generation in 2021?Here below are four critical commitments followed by three teaching scenarios in which to apply the commitments:
+Many churches are able to move forward with plans for children's discipleship this fall after a long stretch of COVID-related restrictions while some are facing local restrictions brought by the spread of the delta variant of COVID-19.
+While we don’t know what factors we will have to manage in the months ahead, we do know that Scripture commands us to persevere in teaching the next generation the glorious deeds of the LORD and the hope of the gospel.
+Like Paul, we should be committed to “teaching everyone with all wisdom, that we may present everyone mature in Christ” toiling “with all [Jesus’] energy that he powerfully works within" us (Colossians 1:28-29).What will it take to teach the next generation this fall?Here below are four critical commitments:

 Over the past year, churches and parents have experienced additional challenges in partnering together for a consistent discipleship model.
-After adjusting to children’s programs not being able to meet in person, or managing virtual classrooms or the disruption of in-person arrangements that were on and off again, churches and families need a shared commitment to partner together more than ever.This would also be a great time to share with families a vision and practical suggestions for including children in the worship service.
+After adjusting to children’s programs not being able to meet in person, or managing virtual classrooms or the disruption of in-person arrangements that were on and off again, churches and families need a renewed commitment to partner together more than ever.This would also be a great time to share with families a vision and practical suggestions for including children in the worship service.